The fcfdr R package implements the cFDR

 2021; https://github.com/jamesliley/cfdr) that only support

-auxiliary p-values from
+auxiliary \(p\)-values from related

-related traits.
-A direct utility of fcfdr
+traits.
+A direct utility of fcfdr is to leverage relevant

-as GWAS p-values that have
+GWAS \(p\)-values that have been

-in any error-rate controlling procedure.
+any error-rate controlling procedure.

-R package contains two key functions:
+The fcfdr R package contains two key functions:

-Implements cFDR leveraging continuous auxiliary
+Implements cFDR leveraging \(\textbf{continuous}\) auxiliary

 covariates.

-Implements cFDR leveraging binary auxiliary
+Implements cFDR leveraging \(\textbf{binary}\) auxiliary

 covariates.